Robotic Total Knee Replacement Surgery

 How do I know I need total knee replacement surgery instead of a partial knee replacement?

 The way to differentiate between needing a partial and total knee replacement depends on several factors.
 These include the location of the pain, the x-ray or advanced imaging findings, and the diagnosis of the knee condition.
-If the pain is located throughout the entire knee, then these patients most likely require total knee replacement.
+If the pain is located throughout the entire knee, then these patients most likely require Robotic Total Knee Replacement Surgery.

 If the pain is located in just one of the three compartments, then these patients may only require partial knee replacement.
 If the x-rays show the joint space is decreased or completely lost in just one compartment, this is a possible partial knee patient.
 If the x-rays show the joint space is decreased or completely lost in the medial and lateral compartments along with the patellofemoral compartment, this is a total knee patient.

-If the patient has inflammatory arthritis such as rheumatoid arthritis, then total knee replacement is needed.
+If the patient has inflammatory arthritis such as rheumatoid arthritis, then Robotic Total Knee Replacement Surgery is needed.
 If it is non-inflammatory arthritis such as osteoarthritis, then you may have the option of partial vs. total knee replacement depending on the other factors.
 Bone spurs are also common findings on x-rays with patients with painful arthritis.
 These spurs can sometimes have significant meaning and affect the decision of partial vs. total knee replacement.
 The large variation in patient’s clinical presentation is why it is important to have an experienced partial knee surgeon examine your knee and review the x-rays, when making a proper decision between partial and total knee replacement.

 Is there a difference between total knee replacement and resurfacing?